 By becoming more aware of your thoughts, you can choose to identify with those that serve you best.
 Dr. Tina Marcantel is a naturopathic doctor practicing in Gold Canyon, Arizona, and serving the East Valley cities of Gilbert, Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.

 We all have thoughts constantly going through our minds.
 Some of those thoughts serve us well, but there are others that we need to let go of.
 The thoughts that we identify with form the basis of our belief system, and our belief system governs our behavior patterns.

 So how can we learn to recognize and let go of those thoughts that don’t serve us?

 First, become aware of your thoughts.
-Take a few moments to observe the ideas going through your mind—particularly those that tend to have a strong emotional charge connected with them.
+Take a few moments to observe the thoughts going through your mind—particularly those that tend to have a strong emotional charge connected with them.

 Second, accept that having these thoughts is part of human nature.
-Thoughts of anger, sadness, resentment, guilt and other “negative” ideas are going to come.
+Thoughts of fear, anger, sadness, resentment, guilt and other “negative” ideas are going to come.
 Allow these thoughts to pass through without judging yourself for having them and without choosing to identify with them as part of your true self.

 Third, choose to identify only with those thoughts that are for your highest good.
 Remember that our divine nature is our predominate, natural state.
 Identify with thoughts that reflect peace and love and promote a sense of well-being in you that then flows naturally out to the world.